 Likewise, and perhaps not surprisingly, I am opposed to the ban of ANY firearm.
-That means I believe I have the Right to own ANY kind of firearm, including machine guns… long guns… short guns…. loud guns… quiet guns… big guns… little guns… ugly black plastic guns… pretty shiny wood guns.
+That means I believe I have the Right to own ANY kind of firearm, including machine guns… long guns… short guns…. loud guns… quiet guns… big guns… little guns… ugly black plastic guns… pretty, shiny, engraved, wood guns.
 As long as I am using them safely and legally, I have a Right to have them.
 PERIOD.
 (Murder is against the law, by the way, regardless of whether a gun, knife, blunt object, or bare hands are used.)

 Stop making sense.

 A friend of mine recently moved here from Maryland.
 To illustrate the nonsensical approach to regulate and restrict something the legislators and activists obviously know NOTHING about… In Maryland, my friend cannot buy an AR-15.
 They’re effectively banned.
 BUT, he CAN buy an AR-10 without any problem.
 Never heard of it?
 Hmmmm… AR-10 is lower than AR-15 by five points.
 It must not be as “dangerous,” eh?
 OK, I admit I’m being facetious.